WakifRajin/arm_web_gui/README.md

   command first and fall back to a non-interactive `sudo -n`, so option 1 or 2 need nothing extra.

+## Extending to the wheels (`test_gui.py`'s rig)

+The wheel motors (GIM6010-36 / GIM8108-9, no encoder, velocity-only)
+use a different command set (`0xC1` velocity, `0xB5` ramp, `0xB3` max current, `0xCF` E-STOP, `0xAF` clear fault — all in `test_gui.py`).
+This GUI's architecture (Worker thread owning the bus, ramp-per-axis, websocket status fan-out) would extend cleanly to a second `DriveController` alongside `ArmController` if/when you want the wheels in the same browser dashboard — say the word and that's a follow-up, not a rewrite.

 ## Project layout

 ```